fellesdatakatalog/fdk-kit/packages/breadcrumbs/README.md

 ### Custom breadcrumbs

-`Breadcrumb` component is polymorphic and can thus be customised using `as` prop.
+`Breadcrumbs` and `Breadcrumb` components are polymorphic and can thus be customised using `as` prop.
 Furthermore, `Breadcrumb` components accept arbitrary text and element nodes as children.

 ```tsx
 import React, { FC } from 'react';